Hepatitis A Basics

 How common is hepatitis A?

-Since the hepatitis A vaccine was first recommended in 1996, cases of hepatitis A in the have declined dramatically.
+Since the hepatitis A vaccine was first recommended in 1996, cases of hepatitis A have declined dramatically.
 Unfortunately, in recent years the number of people infected has been increasing because there have been multiple outbreaks of hepatitis A. These outbreaks have primarily been from person-to-person contact, especially among people who use drugs, people experiencing homelessness, and men who have sex with men.

-Best way to prevent hepatitis A?
+Best way to prevent hepatitis A

 Vaccination is the best way to prevent hepatitis A. The hepatitis A vaccine is safe and effective.
 The vaccine series usually consists of 2 shots, given 6 months apart.
 Getting both shots provides the best protection against hepatitis A.